aliciajarvis-ai/NFL/README.md

 ---
 ## Sixth Query
+This query gets the overall team performance in the Championship game.
+This includes stuff like team passing and rushing yards, and also highlights team defensive performance.This is especially useful as Alex will be able to see which teams have been playing well overall in the game.
+These stats are insightful and will show which teams are performing.

 ```sql
 SELECT t1.team_name AS team, thg1.role, ts1.total_yards AS team_yards, ts1.passing_yards AS team_passing,
 	ts1.rushing_yards AS team_rushing, t2.team_name AS opponent, ts2.total_yards AS opponent_yards,